 (as of Aug 2012)

 Broadband access was barely measurable at the turn of the century.
 Not until 2008 had a majority of Americans switched to broadband connections.
-Today, two-thirds (66%) of U.S. households have high-speed internet.
+Today, 70% of U.S. households have high-speed internet.
 This speed has transformed the rudimentary web into a rich platform for interactive, multimedia digital content.

 Two decades into the digital era, the internet is emerging as a primary source of news on national and international issues — a trend that coincides with the widespread adoption of internet-connected mobile devices.
-The internet surpassed radio as a news source in 2003, overtook newspapers in 2008, and is closing the gap with television.
+The internet overtook newspapers in 2008.
+In 2013, half of Americans name the internet as a primary news source.
 See full trend

 Since their emergence in the middle of the last decade, social networking sites such as Facebook, Myspace and Twitter have transformed the web into an online water cooler conversation millions of voices strong.
 Uptake has been swift.
 In 2005, only 5% used social networks such as Facebook and Myspace.
-Eight years later, a majority of U.S. adults (53%) use social media.
+Ten years later, 64% of U.S. adults use social media.

 Internet Penetration% of U.S. adults onlineSource: Pew Internet & American Life Project